Jim Duffy (footballer): Dumbarton

 Duffy was appointed Dumbarton manager in October 2018, following the sacking of Stephen Aitken.
 His first match in charge was a 4–0 victory against East Fife.
 After a difficult start to his time with the club, the Sons ended the 2018–19 season in sixth place in Scottish League One, losing just twice in their final 15 games.
 They again finished sixth in the 2019-20 season, which was curtailed by the worldwide COVID-19 pandemic.
 Duffy left Dumbarton at the end of the 2020–21 season, when they avoided relegation by winning play-off ties with Stranraer and Edinburgh City.

 Ayr United

 Duffy joined Ayr United as assistant to David Hopkin, then became caretaker manager in September 2021 when Hopkin resigned.
 On 1 October, Duffy was appointed Ayr United manager on a permanent basis.
 Duffy was relieved of his duties on 20 December.

-Second spell at Clyde
+Second spell at Clyde and director of football

-After eight years, Duffy was re-appointed manager of Clyde on 7 November 2022.
+After eight years, Duffy was re-appointed manager of Clyde on 7 November 2022, replacing long-term manager Danny Lennon.
+Despite, only losing one of their final six league matches, the Bully Wee were relegated to Scottish League Two after defeat in the playoff final to Annan Athletic.

+On 24 May 2023, Clyde announced that Duffy had been promoted to director of football as part of 'a review of the football department' with the implementation of a 'new approach'.
+Three months later, on 18 August 2023, Clyde announced that Duffy had left the club with immediate effect.